Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 How A Microburst Develops

 With a clear understanding of what a microburst is, it is important to know how it develops.
-It will not only help to create a clear understanding of how and why it occurs but also why it displays the characteristics that are so unique to this phenomenon.
+This will help explain not only how and why it occurs, but also why it displays characteristics unique to this phenomenon.

-A microburst initially starts to form in the top part of a storm cloud, where pockets of cold and moist air accumulate and continue to build up.
-Two main factors trigger and contribute to a column of cold air to start dropping and accelerates to the ground:
+A microburst starts to form in the upper part of a storm cloud, where pockets of cold, moist air accumulate and continue to build up.
+Two main factors trigger and contribute to a column of cold air beginning to drop and accelerate toward the ground:

 Sometimes, precipitation loading on its own can initiate a microburst, but it usually is a combination of both, working together to create a downburst with potentially devastating effects.
 A closer examination of each will show how they contribute to the occurrence.